JordiBart/easymodel/README.md

 HOW TO RUN PROJECT ON A STANDALONE APACHE TOMCAT SERVER

 1. Export project to WAR file in $TomcatDir$/webapps: Right click project>Export>WAR file
-2. Create a file setenv.sh (linux) / setenv.bat (windows) with this content:
+2. Copy the file TomcatConfig/setenv.sh (linux) or setenv.bat (windows) to $TomcatDir$/bin and edit the file to fit your system

-*CONTENT TO COMPLETE*

-3. Run tomcat by executing $TomcatDir$/bin/startup.sh / startup.bat
+3. Run tomcat by executing $TomcatDir$/bin/startup.sh (linux) or startup.bat (windows)

 HOW TO SET UP THE MYSQL SERVER